UGYW/EMGTimeSeriesAnalysis/README.md

 but Person B did it at twice the speed, it would be erroneous to say that Person A would have similar timestamps than Person B.

+Unfortunately, it's also a known issue within tslearn that KNN does not work with any other metric.

+There is a possible solution in that tslearn is capable of calculating the raw DTW metric between two time series, and that may be used to un-warp (e.g indicate that Person B did the knot at twice the speed).
+This is a subtle point and may require more testing.

+On the other hand, it wouldn't be completely incorrect to say that people who had similar progressions (i.e high DTW similarity) probably had similar timestamps as well.

 ### Interpreting the Results
 This is what it looks like raw (without formatting).
 ```